 For us cat lovers, we love to try and figure out what it is that they are thinking.
 Our cats are not as hard to decode as we realize.
 Cohabitating with them and studying their body language can tell us so much about what’s going on inside that mind of theirs.
 We know that cats talk to us humans with their meows.
 And those tails?
 They tell us a lot, too.
 But did you know that your cat’s pupils tell you a lot about what they’re feeling, too?

-Here I’ll decode for you what your cat’s pupils are telling you…
+Here I’ll decode what your cat’s pupils are telling you…

 First, knowing the structure of your cat’s eye might help.
-Your cat’s eyes differ greatly from ours in the way that they respond to light.
+Your cat’s eyes differ greatly from ours in how they respond to light.
 Compared to a human, a cat’s eyes are much larger in comparison to their size.
 And these large eyes?
-Well, it’s what allows them to see better as they can absorb more light.
+Well, it allows them to see better as they can absorb more light.

 Wide, Dilated Cat Pupils